 1.Beware of everyday noise

-Excessive noise exposure damages the delicate hair cells in the inner ear, not dissimilar to the effect of age on the ear (accelerated “wear and tear”).
+Excessive noise exposure damages the delicate hair cells in the inner ear.

-This damage often results in permanent, sensorineural hearing loss and tinnitus (ringing of the ears).
+This damage often results in permanent hearing loss and tinnitus (ringing of the ears).

-Hazardous noise exposures can occur on the job, but also in common recreational activities.
+Hazardous noise exposures can occur on the job, but also is common in recreational activities.

 Hearing loss prevention thus requires diligence and sensitivity to situations where hearing can be put at risk.